Pease Pottage: Geography and history

 Pease Pottage is situated on the Forest Ridge of the High Weald.
 This ridge is formed from the resistant sandstones and thin clays of the Cretaceous Hastings Beds and stretches from Horsham in the west to reach the English Channel coast in the east between Hastings and Rye.
 The ridge is narrow to the west of Pease Pottage but widens to the east.
-Wet Wealden Clay forms the low ground to the north and south of the ridge.
+Wet Weald Clay forms the low ground to the north and south of the ridge.
 The sandstone provides good drainage and many microliths have been found dating from the Mesolithic Age.
 The Horsham Culture is believed to have lasted about 2,000 years.
 Neolithic flints from the South Downs have been found to the east along Parish Lane.
 To the west are three Bronze Age tumuli.

 Pease Pottage lies on an ancient, pre-Roman trackway that ran in an east to west direction along the Forest Ridge from Ashdown Forest through West Hoathly, Turners Hill and Pease Pottage to Horsham.
 This pre-historic ridgeway pre-dated the predominantly north–south-oriented Roman roads built by the Romans to link the south coast of England to London, and to connect with the strategically important Wealden iron industry, such as the London to Brighton trunk road 5 mi east of Pease Pottage and Stane Street further to the west.
 The ridgeway, running as it did in an east–west direction across the Weald, was probably of long-standing importance and of great antiquity.
 The route can be traced on Ordnance Survey maps and can be discerned on the ground in various places e.g. as an old sunken trackway running through Worth Forest east of Pease Pottage.

 The only evidence from Saxon times comes from the political structures.
 The Middle Saxons extended south from the Thames valley and created the sub-kingdom of Sudergeona (Surrey).
 The South Saxons populated the south coast.
 In between was a great forest known as the Andreaswald.
 The wet Wealden clay and dense undergrowth made this relatively inaccessible except by river, and so the Sussex Rapes were formed along the river valleys.
-The Ouse was navigable for small boats from Lewes up to Cuckfield from where higher drier ground and less dense vegetation made progress north easier.
+The River Ouse was navigable for small boats from Lewes up to Cuckfield from where higher drier ground and less dense vegetation made progress north easier.
 Thus the Rape of Lewes extended as far north as modern Crawley.
 The rapes were sub-divided in hundreds, and the area now known as Pease Pottage was in the Hundred of Buttinghill.
 Slaugham is first mentioned around 1095 when the tithes were granted to the Priory of St Pancras in Lewes.
 The church dates from the early 12th century.